 - The Sabbath is a special day for holy convocation – gathering with others as Yeshua did (Leviticus 23:3).
 If you don’t have a congregation that meets on the Sabbath, you could listen online or do a Bible study with your family.
 You can and should worship God EVERY day of the week.
-It’s not wrong to worship on other days, but the Sabbath should be a special day of gathering and fellowship if at all possible.
+It’s not wrong to worship on other days, but the Sabbath should be a special day of gathering and fellowship.

 If you would like to learn more about keeping the Sabbath, I have included some links below to websites and videos that may help you understand the importance of the Sabbath and why and how it got changed.
 Do you love God enough to obey Him?
 Be a seeker of Truth and trust in the entire Word of God.
 He will not let you down!

-Please note: Although I may not completely agree with the entire philosophy of my resources, the specific content shared has been reviewed and is found to be Biblically sound.
+Please note: Although I may not completely agree with the entire philosophy of these resources, the specific content shared has been reviewed and is found to be Biblically accurate.